mickaelChen/ToyDiT/README.md

 However, we see in the previous visualization that a neural network can learn to bypass that.
 In this section, we try to analyze the ability of a DiT to do so in a simple, controlled, experiment.
 One easy way to do so is by checking how well a DiT can learn the identity function.
 Because the model is trained to denoise, it's actually very easy to implement by training the model to generate a constant data (x = 0).
-If the clean data is always 0, the input of the network is always exactly the noise it has to predict (scaled by a factor that is a function of t, the diffusion timestep).
+If the clean data is always 0, the noise the network has to predict is also exactly its input, scaled by a factor that is a function of t, the diffusion timestep.

 So we build a very small DiT that we train to generate always null "images" of size 2x2x2.
 We remove the VAE and have the DiT operates directly on "pixels".
 We train one version with LayerNorm, and one where we removed the LayerNorm, with batch sizes 2048.
 Training script is `train_toy.py`